 21st Century superfoods

 More than 100 years after being coined, a term like superfood is virtually synonymous with presumptive health benefits.
 The Internet and social media can market the benefits of a so-called superfood at viral speeds.
-A food industry needs only some scientific research on a particular food, some well-worded news articles and a catchy food marketing campaign, and it too could be a newly discovered “superfood.”
+The food industry needs only some scientific research on a particular food, some well-worded news articles, and a catchy food marketing campaign, and it too could be a newly discovered “superfood.”

 Food as medicine

 Marketing superfoods has created an extremely lucrative business for the food industry.
 A recent Nielsen survey concluded consumers are looking for “functional foods that provide benefits that can either reduce their risk of disease and/or promote good health.”
 Health attributes strongly influence the foods consumers buy, who are willing to pay a premium for health benefits, according to the survey, but not all attributes are equally important across the globe.
 Moreover, the survey showed roughly 75 percent of global respondents believe they “are what they eat” and nearly 80 percent are actively using foods to forestall health issues and medical conditions, such as obesity, diabetes, high cholesterol, and hypertension.
 These findings seem to coincide with the popularity of top-performing superfoods such as fruits, vegetables, and whole grains that are perceived as healthful.

 Between the period of 2011 and 2015, there was a 202 percent increase in the number of new food and drink products launched around the world containing the terms “superfood”, “superfruit” or “super grain”, according to a 2016 Mintel study.
 The study also noted in 2015 alone, there was a 36 percent rise in the number of food and drink products touting those same terms.

 While ancient grains such as quinoa and buckwheat have enjoyed becoming synonymous with “superfood”, chia increased in usage in 2017, along with a number of other ingredients, including: